Unplanned Pregnancy

-Pregnancy Options & Support
+Options & Support

 Call or email us to start the intake process or to simply inquire about how we can help you during this time.

-How We Can Help
+How Our Agency Can Help

-The Adoption Process
+The Adoption Process in Alaska

-• Call our main office (907-302-6332) or submit an inquiry on our website to schedule your intake.
+• Call our main office at 907-302-6332 or submit an inquiry on our website to schedule your intake.
 Intakes can take place over the phone, online video conferencing, or in person at our Anchorage office.
 During this meeting, our compassionate and nonjudgmental staff will treat you and your circumstances with dignity and respect.
 We will provide you basic information about adoption during this appointment.

 Questions we will ask during the intake include: